ethereum/ethereum-org-website/src/content/glossary/index.md

 A software client that participates in the network.

-### nonce {#nonces}
+### nonce {#nonce}

 In cryptography, a value that can only be used once.
-There are two types of nonce used in Ethereum- an account nonce is a transaction counter in each account, which is used to prevent replay attacks; a proof-of-work nonce is the random value in a block that was used to satisfy the proof of work.
+There are two types of nonce used in Ethereum- an account nonce is a transaction counter in each account, which is used to prevent replay attacks; a [proof-of-work](#pow) nonce is the random value in a block that was used to satisfy the [proof-of-work](#pow).

 <Divider />